Weighted Brunn-Minkowski Theory II: Inequalities for Mixed Measures and Applications: Inequalities for mixed measures

 To obtain analogues of Minkowski's first and second inequalities for mixed measures, we consider measures with density that have some concavity (like in the volume case), the so-called $F$-concave measures given by \eqref{eq:fcon}.
 We emphasize that, if $F$ is increasing, like $x^s,$ $s>0,$ then $F\circ \mu$ is a concave function over $\mathcal{C}.$ Likewise, if $F$ is decreasing, like $x^s, s<0,$ then $F\circ \mu$ is a convex function over $\mathcal{C}.$ Additionally, it is not hard to show that, if there is equality in \eqref{eq:fcon} for a single $\lambda\in (0,1),$ then there is equality for every $\lambda \in (0,1).$

 A natural question is how $\mu(K)$ and $\mu(K;K)$ are related.
-Henceforth, in an abuse of notation, when the derivative operation $(d/dt)$ is applied to quantities of the form $\mu(tK)$ and $\mu(tK;L)$, we mean one-sided derivatives from above.
 For a convex set $K$ containing the origin, notice that, for $t\in [0,1]$, \eqref{eq:arb_mixed_0} yields $\mu(tK;K)=\odv{}{t}\mu(tK),$ where the (one-sided) derivative exists almost everywhere since the function $\mu(tK)$ is monotonic in $t.$ Consequently, integrating yields

 We next show Minkowski's first inequality for $F$-concave measures first shown in \cite{Liv19}; the inequality does not require convexity of the sets, only that the given Borel measure has some concavity over a class of Borel sets.